FindMySchool LogoFindMySchool

 Yes.
 Boarding is available from Year 7 onwards on a full (7 nights), weekly (5 nights), flexi (per night), or occasional basis.
 The school currently houses approximately 57 boarders within a residential structure of five named houses.
 Boarders and day pupils integrate fully within the school community.
 Weekly boarding is popular with families requiring greater flexibility.
 International boarders are welcomed and represented at approximately 15% of the boarding population.

-The 2025 A-level cohort achieved 69% A*-B grades, placing the year group in the top 15% of schools in England (value-added measure).
+The 2025 A-level cohort achieved 80% A*-B grades and 50% A*/A grades across 118 exam entries.
 Sixth form students progress to universities including Imperial College, King's College London, Edinburgh, Bristol, Durham, and Warwick.
 The cohort pursues diverse subjects from Law and Medicine to Film Studies and Dance.
-17% of leavers progress to university from the overall school population, whilst 5% pursue further education and 18% enter employment.

 The school offers a comprehensive co-curricular programme spanning sport, music, drama, arts, and STEM.
 Sports include rowing, tennis, hockey, netball, rugby, lacrosse, cross-country, swimming, and equestrian.
 The dedicated Tennis Academy provides elite coaching alongside recreational participation.
 The Equestrian Centre offers riding from beginner to competitive levels.
 Sport is compulsory for younger pupils and highly popular across the school.
 Named clubs include debating societies, language clubs, creative writing groups, and subject-specific societies.
 Music includes ensembles, individual tuition, and a vibrant concert programme.
 The Performing Arts Centre hosts major theatrical productions with professional-standard facilities.